-The team plays in the Under 18 competitions only and wear the colours and emblem of the Hawthorn Football Club, one of our major sponsors and a long time supporter of AFL in the Katherine region.
+The team plays in the Under 18 competitions and wear the colours and emblem of the Hawthorn Football Club, one of its major sponsors and a long time supporter of AFL in the Katherine region.

 Not only did the team overcome these obstacles, but they were able to form a genuine bond that overcame not only distance but historical differences between communities and cultures.